mmhgwyjs/mmhgwyjs/README.md

 🤖 I’m an Electronics Engineer with a passion for Cybersecurity, specializing in defensive strategies.<br>
 👷 Currently working as a Security Engineer, I manage and optimize several SIEM and SOAR platforms.<br>
 🎮 Outside of work, I like playing video games on PS5, Nintendo Switch, and PC.<br>
-🐱 I have six cats, each bringing their own unique charm.<br>
-🎯 My continuous goal is to keep learning and growing in the ever-evolving world of cybersecurity.
+🐱 We have six amazing cats, each bringing their own unique charm: Herby, Grey, Wanda, Yoru, Grey Jr., and Sanji.<br> 🎯 My continuous goal is to keep learning and growing in the ever-evolving world of cybersecurity.
 <!-- https://gist.github.com/rxaviers/7360908 -->